Developing a bioformulation stability profile

 Poor

-As seen in the table above, the effective charge predictions are generally consistent with the B22 predictions, with only buffer 2, the sample exhibiting a large positive B22, indicating good colloidal stability.
-At lower values however (buffers 1 and 4 for example), the charge is a less effective predictor, as dipole-dipole interactions become a factor in this realm.
+As seen in Table 1, the effective charge predictions are generally consistent with the B22 predictions – only with buffer 2 does the sample exhibit a large positive B22, indicating good colloidal stability.
+At lower values, however, (buffers 1 and 4, for example), the charge is a less effective predictor, as dipole-dipole interactions become a factor in this realm.
 These dipole-dipole effects are accounted for in thermodynamic B22 values, but not in net or effective charge values.

-The protein aggregation onset temperature (Tonset) is the minimum temperature required to induce aggregation in a protein formulation.
+The protein aggregation onset temperature (Tagg) is the minimum temperature required to induce aggregation in a protein formulation.
 As a consequence of the R6 dependence of the scattering intensity, subtle changes in the aggregation state of a protein formulation are easily detected with light scattering techniques.
+Tagg is determined by light scattering techniques as the temperature where aggregation becomes clearly detectable – for example, the point where the scattering intensity/size signal crosses a defined slope or threshold.
 Figure 5 shows the DLS thermal ramps for the previous IgG in buffers 1, 2, 3, and 4.

 Figure 5: DLS thermal ramps for IgG in buffers 1, 2, 3, and 4, showing the sharp increase in the Z average size at Tonset, indicative of the onset of aggregation.

-As evident in the above figure, aggregation leads to a sharp increase in the Z average size, clearly defining Tonset for IgG in buffers 1, 3, and 4.
-Buffer 2 however, shows no evidence of aggregation up to a temperature of 90°C.
+As evident in Figure 5, aggregation leads to a sharp increase in the Z average size, clearly defining Tagg for the aggregation for IgG in buffers 1, 3, and 4.
+Buffer 2, however, shows no evidence of aggregation up to a temperature of 90 °C.

-The melting temperature (Tm) is the temperature at which protein unfolding occurs.
-Tm then is indicative of the inherent structural stability of the folded protein, and in the absence of denaturation, TA would be indicative of the colloidal stability.
-With that said, Tonset tends to follow Tm, and is usually a direct consequence of the Tm denaturation, rather than a loss of colloidal stability.
-In fact, it’s only when Tonset precedes Tm that it can be used as a stability predictor, although the use of Tm as a predictor of inherent structural stability is routine within bioformulations.
+The melting temperature (Tm) is the temperature at which protein unfolding occurs, usually measured by DSC, where half the protein population is unfolded.
+Tm is then indicative of the inherent structural stability of the folded protein, and in the absence of denaturation, Tagg would be indicative of the colloidal stability.
+However, Tagg tends to follow Tm, and is usually a direct consequence of the Tm denaturation, rather than a loss of colloidal stability.
+In fact, it’s only when Tagg precedes Tm that it can be used as a stability predictor, although the use of Tm as a predictor of inherent structural stability is routine within bioformulations.

 The magnitude of light scattered from a sample is proportional to the square of the molecular weight and the square of the refractive index increment (dn/dC), which is proportional to the molecule density or the partial specific volume.
-As proteins unfold, they expand; which leads to an increase in size and a decrease in dn/dC.
-So light scattering can also be used to monitor thermal induced denaturation.
-Consider Figure 6 for example, which shows expanded views of the DLS thermal ramps for IgG in buffers 1 and 4, along with the simultaneously measured scattering intensity.
+As proteins unfold, they expand, which leads to an increase in size and a decrease in dn/dC.
+Therefore, light scattering can also be used to monitor thermal-induced denaturation.
+Consider Figure 6, for example, which shows expanded views of the DLS thermal ramps for IgG in buffers 1 and 4, along with the simultaneously measured scattering intensity.

-In buffer 1, a sharp increase in hydrodynamic size is observed at 66°C, indicative of thermal induced aggregation, i.e. Tonset.
-Prior to Tonset however, a small increase in size accompanied by a sharp decrease in scattering intensity is observed at 56°C. The small increase in size could be a result of either self-association or unfolding (either fully or partially).
-The decrease in scattering intensity, however, suggests a reduction in refractive index differential (dn/dC), which would be indicative of unfolding, with 56°C then being the TM.
-In buffer 4, Tm and Tonset are reversed, with the small increase in size at 55°C being accompanied by an increase in scattering intensity.
-This increase suggests an increase in molecular weight, likely arising from thermally induced self-association prior to denaturation and subsequent agglomeration at the 70°C Tm.
-This early Tonset event, e.g. pre-Tm, is sometimes referred to as Tonset initial or even Tonset association, depending upon the research group, with the singular Tonset descriptor being reserved for the onset of gross agglomeration.
+In buffer 1, a sharp increase in hydrodynamic size is observed at 66 °C, which indicates a thermal-induced aggregation.
+Prior to this event however, a small increase in size accompanied by a sharp decrease in scattering intensity is observed at the aggregation temperature of Tagg = 56 °C. The small increase in size could be a result of either self-association or unfolding (either fully or partially).
+In buffer 2 in comparison, there is as well a sharp increase in hydrodynamic size at 65 °C (Tagg), while very little changes in size around 55 °C are observed.
+Here, the small increase in hydrodynamic size is accompanied by an increase in scattering intensity, unlike in buffer 1.
+This increase suggests an increase in molecular weight, likely arising from thermally induced self-association before denaturation and subsequent agglomeration at the 70 °C.

 The stability profile of a biotherapeutic candidate is a collection of stability predictors and descriptors that provides insights into the developability and manufacturability of the bioformulation.
-The resultant stability profile for the IgG in buffers 1 and 2 examined in this report is shown below.
+The resultant stability profile for the IgG in buffers 1 and 2 examined in this report is shown in Table 2.
 The green, yellow, and red coding indicates “go”, “caution,” and “no go”, while “RSA” and “CR” represent reversible self-association and charge repulsion.
-While specific targets are dependent upon the company and screening program, the values indicated in this example are reasonably representative of typical target values.
+While specific targets depend on the company and screening program, the values indicated in this example are reasonably representative of typical target values.
 That said, the developability and manufacturability conclusions are somewhat arbitrary in this example.

 Table 2.
 Bioformulation Stability Profiles - IgG in Buffer 1 and 2.